LLanMER/llanmer.github.io/README.md

 # LLanMER 2025
-The First International Workshop on Large Language Model-Oriented Empirical Research
+Website for the First International Workshop on Large Language Model-Oriented Empirical Research